 People in Pontiac primarily live in small (one, two or no bedroom) single-family detached homes.
 Pontiac has a mixture of owner-occupied and renter-occupied housing.

-Relative to Michigan, our data show that Pontiac's latest annual appreciation rate is higher than 80% of the other cities and towns in Michigan.
+Relative to Michigan, our data show that Pontiac's latest annual appreciation rate is lower than 60% of the other cities and towns in Michigan.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Pontiac differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Pontiac - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Pontiac real estate investment or home purchase decisions.